-An average 100-foot buffer (WP-2 / WP-2T) along the main stem of Goose Creek is strongly encouraged to the extent feasible.
-A 100-foot buffer is consistent with state scenic river goals to enhance and protect rivers of importance along with their corridors (DCR 2016b).
+An average 100-foot buffer along the main stem of Goose Creek is strongly encouraged, to the extent feasible, to help achieve state scenic river conservation goals.
 A 100-foot buffer will also provide bacteria reduction benefits from pasture as the larger riparian buffer can remove more bacteria and nutrients from runoff.
-Hardened crossings are an effective way to allow livestock to cross the stream while minimizing negative water quality impacts and maintaining positive impacts of installed buffers (Figure 5-7).

-While not a requirement of livestock exclusion systems, improvements to riparian buffers are encouraged through planting of native plant species and tree plantings (Figure 5-8 and Figure 5-9).
+While not a requirement of livestock exclusion systems, improvements to riparian buffers are encouraged through planting of native plant species and tree plantings.
 An improved riparian buffer will increase bacteria and nutrient removal efficiencies providing additional water quality and habitat benefits.
-Landowners can partner with local watershed organizations, such as GCA, or schools to help improve the newly established riparian buffers.
+Landowners can partner with local watershed organizations, such as the GCA, or schools to help improve the newly established riparian buffers.
+LSWCD has a non-agricultural stream buffer planting project to support the creation of new riparian buffers.

-5.1.2 Pasture and Cropland
+5.1.2 Implementation Measures for Pasture and Cropland

-Bacteria runoff from pasture and cropland accounts for about 79 percent of bacteria reductions required to achieve water quality goals in the IP area.
-In the Upper Goose Creek, Cromwells Run, and Little River sub-watersheds, bacteria load from pasture account for 74 percent, 88 percent, and 89 percent of the total baseline load, respectively.
-There are two primary ways to reduce bacteria runoff from pasture or cropland:
+Bacteria runoff from pasture and cropland accounts for about 79% of bacteria reductions required to achieve water quality goals in the IP area.
+In the Upper Goose Creek, Cromwells Run, and Little River sub-watersheds, bacteria load from pasture account for 74%, 88%, and 89% of the total baseline load, respectively (see Table A-12, Table A-13, and Table A-14 in Attachment A).